 In addition to convening world class experts, the E15Initiative provides venues for dialogue among key influencer communities to help validate ideas, align interests, and strengthen the impetus for change.
 Ideas from the groups are discussed with Geneva-based ambassadors and trade policy makers to the WTO at strategic roundtable dialogues organised in collaboration with Geneva’s Graduate Institute and led by Prof. Richard Baldwin, Director of the Centre for Trade and Economic Integration and President of the Centre for Economic Policy Research (CEPR) and with business and political stakeholders in the World Economic Forum’s regional and annual meetings in 2014 and 2015.

-To date, E15 Knowledge Partners include the International Food and Agricultural Trade Policy Council (IPC) in Washington; the Inter-American Development Bank (IADB); the World Trade Institute (WTI); the Evian Group@IMD; Chatham House; the Friedrich Ebert Foundation (FES); Sweden’s National Board of Trade; the National School of Development, Peking University; and the International Institute for Sustainable Development (IISD).
+To date, E15 Knowledge Partners include the International Food and Agricultural Trade Policy Council (IPC) in Washington; the Inter-American Development Bank (IADB); the World Trade Institute (WTI); the Evian Group@IMD; Chatham House; the Friedrich Ebert Foundation (FES); Sweden’s National Board of Trade; the National School of Development, Peking University; International Institute for Sustainable Development (IISD); and Climate Strategies.
 As knowledge partners and co-conveners, these organisations co-manage the work under the expert groups and provide deep expertise on thematic issues.

 For more information on the background of the initiative, please click here.